SiaFoundation/docs/hosting/setting-up-hostd/macos.md

 	- macOS 13: Ventura (Rome)
 	- macOS 14: Sonoma (Sunburst)

-* **System Updates:** Ensure that your macOS version is up to date with the latest system updates, these updates can contain important security fixes and improvements.
+* **System Updates:** Ensure that your macOS version is up to date with the latest system updates.
+These updates can contain important security fixes and improvements.

 * **Hardware Requirements:** A stable setup that meets the following specifications is recommended.
 Not meeting these requirements may result in preventing slabs from uploading and can lead to a loss of data.
   - A dual-core CPU